Inertial Theorem: Overcoming the quantum adiabatic limit

 The inertial solution describes the free propagation of isolated systems.
-When the system is coupled to an external bath, its dynamics is modified by the system-bath interaction.
-Our purpose is to obtain a reduced description of the system dynamics, where the influence of the bath is treated implicitly \cite{breuer2002theory}.
+In reality no system is truly isolated, as a consequence, the environment modifies the system dynamics.
+By combining the inertial theorem and the Non-Adiabatic Master Equation (NAME) \cite{dann2018time} a reduced description of the system dynamics can be obtained, where the influence of the bath is treated implicitly.

-The derivation first requires solving the free propagation.
-Which in turn is used to obtain the system-bath interaction Hamiltonian $\hat{H}_I$ in the interaction representation.
-This is the crucial step in the derivation of the reduced dynamics.
-Here, we utilize the {\emph{inertial theorem}} to expand $\hat{H}_I$ in terms of the eigenoperators $\hat{F}_k$, Eq. \eqref{eq:inetrial state}.
-A similar procedure was used in Ref. \cite{dann2018time} for the case of zero acceleration, $d\v \chi/dt=d\mu/dt=0$, so called the Non-Adiabatic Master Equation (NAME).
-The {\emph{inertial}} theorem, described in Sec. \ref{inertial theorem} directly applies, and allows to extend the validity of the NAME for driving protocol with slow acceleration, $d\v \chi/dt=d \mu/dt>0$, see Appendix \ref{ap:open system}.
-The Master equation in the interaction representation reads
+The crucial step of the derivation includes solving the free propagation, which in turn is used to obtain the system-bath interaction Hamiltonian $\hat{H}_I$ in the interaction representation.
+Applying the inertial theorem to expand $\hat{H}_I$ in terms of the eigenoperators $\hat{F}_k$, Eq. \eqref{eq:inetrial state} and following the derivation presented in \cite{dann2018time} leads to a NAME incorporating the effect of a slowly accelerated drive, $d\v \chi/dt=d \mu/dt>0$ (see Appendix \ref{ap:open system}).